zoogie/Kartminer7/README.md

 A: While I offer backup procedures in the instructions, I can make no guarantees this exploit can't mess up the overall savegame state somehow.
 I have no idea how the extdata save (or spotpass/streetpass) interacts with the normal savegame, for instance.
 This is why I need testers, and why I am calling this a BETA!
 Let's find out!<br>
 Q: Why can't I just run kartdlphax?<br>
 A: Well you certainly can, it's a great exploit.
 In fact, I'd recommend kartdlphax over Kartminer7, but you do need a 2nd hacked 3ds for it.
 If you don't have a 2nd hacked 3ds, I think kartminer7 could work well for you (after the beta phase, of course).<br>
-Q: Hi, I'm a famous youtube content creator and I'd like to make a video tutorial out of this exploit and not mention or attribute you in any way!<br>
+Q: Hi, I'm a famous youtube content creator and I'm not sure whether to credit Zoogie when I make video tutorials, does he like to stay hidden?<br>
-A: That's not a question, and no, you DO need to give me a shoutout for the work I put into writing these exploits while voluntarily refusing pay for it.
-It's just common courtesy.<br>
+A: I would like to be credited please, thanks.
+I'm not that secretive!<br>